KatamariJr/gorm.io/pages/docs/associations.md

 ## Auto Create/Update

-GORM will auto-save associations and its reference using [Upsert](create.html#upsert) when creating/updating a record.
+GORM will auto-save associations and their references using [Upsert](create.html#upsert) when creating/updating a record.

 ```go
 user := User{